 - Played straight, however, with the Skeleton Keys made by Blacksmiths which will open any lock up to a particular difficulty.

 - In Arena, it opens any non-magical lock once per day.

-- In Daggerfall, it is similar to the Arena version but can now open weak magic locks and also be worn as amulet for stats boost.
+- In Daggerfall, it is similar to the Arena version but can now open weak magic locks and also be worn as amulet for a stat boost.
 It is obtained directly from Nocturnal by summoning her and completing her quest.

 - In Oblivion, you get the Skeleton Key as a reward for completing Nocturnal's Daedric quest.
 In this case, the Skeleton Key is an unbreakable lockpick that greatly increases your lockpick skill; this allows players to simply press the button to automatically make an attempt over and over until the lock opens, allowing for any pickable locks to be bypassed entirely.

 - In Excelsior Phase One Lysandia, these are used to pick locks, instead of normal lockpicks.

 - The Keyblades of Kingdom Hearts fame can open or close any lock as one of their many abilities.
-It doesn't end with mundane locks either: ethereal locks to hearts are also on the list.
-Whether they can open electronic locks is never touched up on.
+It doesn't end with mundane locks either: metaphysical locks like "unlocking a person's heart" or opening doorways between worlds are also possible.
+A quick-time event in Dream Drop Distance taking place within a computer suggests they may be capable of opening electronic or coded locks as well.

 - The Legend of Zelda: The first two Zelda games both have a key item that basically serves as infinite keys for the remainder of the game.
 The sixth palace in Zelda II: The Adventure of Link can't be beaten without it unless the player knows the trick regarding the Fairy Spell to bypass the doors in a different way.